MDAnalysis/MDAnalysis.github.io/_posts/2023-12-23-mda_events.md

 We are aiming for the UGM to become an annual event and have already begun planning for next year's meeting.
 We are therefore excited to announce that the 2024 MDAnalysis UGM will take place August 21-23, 2024 in London, UK!

 Additional details about registration and a call for proposals will be communicated soon.
 In the meantime, save the date and keep an eye out for additional announcements on our [blog][] and [UGM website page](https://www.mdanalysis.org/pages/ugm2024/), as well as on our [X][] (formerly known as Twitter) and [LinkedIn][] accounts.

-The inaugural MDAnalysis UGM (User Group Meeting) was held from Sept.
-27-29 in Lisbon, Portugal.
-It was attended by 37 participants and featured presentations and open discussions about using and developing MDAnalysis, followed by a hackathon.
-The UGM provided an opportunity for MDAnalysis users and developers to interact with each other.
-We intend for the UGM to become an annual event and have already begun discussions about planning for next year's meeting.

 ## MDAnalysis Online Training Workshops